+Cold water shock training could help you save a life one day.
 The effect on the body of entering water 15°C and below can be the precursor to drowning accidents.
 The term “cold water shock” was coined to describe a range of natural reactions that our bodies take to protect us when we enter cold water (however, these reactions can sometimes work against us).
 “Cold water” isn’t just icy water, this could be the temperature of an indoor pool and what cold water shock does to our bodies.
 This article will discuss cold water shock and the effects on the human body.
-For more information head to our blog on first aid training in Glasgow, to learn more.

 Why is Cold Water Shock Dangerous?